ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/indexes/querying/exploration-queries.markdown

 Both in a collection query and in a query handled by an index, the entire retrieved dataset is scanned and filtered.
-This helps understand when exploration queries Should be used, why a Limit should be set for the number of filtered records, and when `where` should be preferred:
+This helps understand when exploration queries should be used, why a Limit should be set for the number of filtered records, and when `where` should be preferred: